front-end-foundations/session1/readme.md

 (Note that in NYU labs, configuration changes are not saved after restart.
 You should only install Package Control, Emmet and any other Packages that might be useful to you _on your own computer_.)

-## Browser Tools
+### Developer Tools in the Browser

 Open the folder (`cmd-o`) `session1` in the text editor and then open `box-model-inspector/index.html` in Chrome.
 Right click on any text and choose `Inspect`.

-No matter which browser you are working in, the inspector is your first line of defense when troubleshooting and should be kept open _at all times_ when you are working.
+No matter which browser you are working in, the inspector is your first line of defense when troubleshooting and should be kept open _at all times_ when you are working - seriously.

 ## The Three Pillars of Web Design

-* Content (HTML) - uses HTML tags to semantically markup the contents
+* Content (HTML) - uses HTML tags to _semantically_ markup the contents
-* Appearance (CSS) - uses CSS rules to determine how the content will appear to the user
+* Appearance (CSS) - uses CSS to determine how the content will appear to the user
-* Behavior (JavaScript) - uses scripts written in JavaScript to allow the user to interact with the content
+* Behavior (JavaScript) - uses JavaScript to allow the user to interact with the content

 Try:

 * Click on the cat picture and note the changes in the document, how the inspector displays it, and the Console tab in the inspector
 * Click on the link and note the change in the browser's address bar
 * Force the link to hover using the inspector

 ## Separation of Concerns

-The three pillars are an example of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
+The three pillars are an example of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) - an important principle in programming.

-Another example is MVC (model, view, controller) - database, interface, busiiness logic
+Another important model is MVC (model, view, controller) - database, interface, business logic

 Concerns here are the different aspects of software functionality.
 For instance, in MVC, the business logic or _controller_ is a concern, and the interface or _view_ through which a person uses this logic is another.
 Changing the interface should not require changing the business logic code, and vice versa.
 This makes it possible to assign different roles and responsibilities to each area for workgroups.